Selected participants of various audiovisual art backgrounds will be informed via e-mail no later than July 30, 2020.

 The whole workflow is carefully guided by the tutors: participants present pitching ideas and the tutors decide on which ones to be realized.
 Later on, all of the participants are divided in international teams of director, cinematographer, sound designer, producer, scriptwriter, and actors, they prepare for the shootings and go to the locations.
 After four days of hectic work, they sit by the computers and do the post production, write musical scores.

 At the very last evening, final short films made by the participants will be screened.
 This is a truly special evening as they have an actual result which could be evaluated by themselves and the wide audience.
 Finally, the participants will have a feedback session on what aspects of the workflow they seek to develop further.

 Each of the evening public film screenings will be held.
 Tutors will show their own movies or the ones that should be noted in the context of sound and music in film.
 These events will be open to the general public and will be followed up with discussions which will help to better absorb contents of the lectures, as well as learning about major industry stories that impact the ways of production.
 They will discuss the biggest industry changes and how the young filmmaker should adapt to it.

 After the workshop each participant will receive 6 ECTS credits that are approved around higher education institutions worldwide.

-Summer Media Studio 2020 will take a place from the 18th to 30th of June, 2020 in Preila, (Neringa), Lithuania.
+Summer Media Studio 2020 will take a place from the 3-15 September, 2020 in Preila, (Neringa), Lithuania.
 SMS participants will shoot their short films in Neringa and Klaipeda regions.